 But now, like countless other locales nationwide, Vegas wants a slice of the tech pie.

 “Nevada got a huge gift when Tesla opened one of its ‘gigafactories’ in Sparks,” says Brittany Merollo, an economist with Moody’s Analytics.
 “People started investing more in Nevada and price rises exceeded the national average.”

-In 2019, national commercial real estate services firm CBRE Group ranked Vegas as one of its top ten up-and-coming tech talent markets.
-Google says its new $600 million facility in suburban Henderson will hire at least fifty employees, earning an average of $65,000 — well above the median national household income of about $56,000.
+In 2019, national commercial real estate services firm CBRE Group ranked Vegas as one of its top 10 up-and-coming tech talent markets.
+Google says its new $600 million facility in suburban Henderson will hire at least 50 employees, earning an average of $65,000 — well above the median national household income of about $56,000.

 This job growth, and accompanying housing demand, has supercharged the real estate investment market in the Las Vegas-Henderson-Paradise metropolitan area, which includes Las Vegas, North Las Vegas, and Henderson.